WARP-LAB/WARP-GUIDES-WEBPACK/02-css-and-files/readme.md

 ## Webpack SVG images vs SVG fonts

-Let us distinguish between webfonts and images, because we asume *bulletproof syntax*.
+Let us distinguish between webfonts and images in case os SVG, because we asume *bulletproof syntax*.
 We do it by naming convention.
 To do so, all svg webfonts alaways have to be suffixed with `-webfont`.
 If the *bulletproof syntax* is dropped then this can be ignored.
-Add SVG to *image-webpack-loader* pipe.
+This is already adressed using `exclude` rule.

 _webpack.front.config.js_